Showing posts with label Waterways Experiment Station. Show all posts

 Wednesday, November 25, 2015

-Mississippi River Basin Model - continuing decay, November 2015
+Mississippi River Basin Model - Continuing Decay, November 2015

-The former U.S. Army Corps of Engineers' Mississippi Basin Model in Buddy Butts Park in Jackson, Mississippi, remains abandoned and neglected by the City of Jackson.
+As of November, 2015, the former U.S. Army Corps of Engineers' Mississippi Basin Model in Buddy Butts Park in Jackson, Mississippi, remains abandoned and neglected by the City of Jackson.
 As you might expect, the site is more and more overgrown and vandalized than ever.
 On this visit, my friends and I explored some of the buildings, which are gradually collapsing.

 The first building, next to the water tower, was a pump house partly built over a sump.
 The catwalk is still intact despite the roof collapsing.